clentoo/stripe-clone/README.md

 # useContext-reacthook-project

 stripe clone app with responsive display on various screen sizes.
-On the large screen, all details are displayed immediately app is rendered.
-On smaller screens, a sidebar which displays other components can be toggled.
+On the large screen, all details are displayed immediately app is rendered and hovering mouse over the products, developers and company elements displays the underlying components.
+On smaller screens, a sidebar which displays these components can be toggled.

 #### React Icons